Organization-ready apps

 Once you've done that, remember to determine the type of conversation you're working with before you perform an action.
 Call the conversations.info method if you need to determine what kind of channel, DM, or MPDM you're dealing with.

 Keep all these considerations in mind when building your app.
-Then continue on to learn how to install your organization-wide app.
+Then continue on to learn how to install your organization-ready app.

-Like other Slack apps, organization-wide apps can be installed either via the UI from the app config page, or via the OAuth flow.
+Organization-ready apps can be installed via the UI from the app settings page, via the OAuth flow, or via the CLI for workflow automation apps.

 Enabling organization-wide installation

-2. Add any bot scope, such as team:read.
+1. First, navigate to OAuth & Permissions, scroll down to Scopes, and add any bot scope to your app, such as team:read.
 A bot scope is required for the next step to be available.

-3. In the Org Level Apps section in the sidebar, select Opt-In, then select Yes, Opt-in at the confirmation prompt.
+2. In the Org Level Apps section in the sidebar, select Opt-In, then select Yes, Opt-in at the confirmation prompt.
+This will be reflected in the app manifest like this:

 Installing via the OAuth flow

-If you plan on making your app available for other organizations to install, or to list it in the App Directory, it is recommended that you follow the OAuth flow.
+If you plan on making your app available for other organizations to install, or to list it in the Slack Marketplace, it is recommended that you follow the OAuth flow.
+This option is only available to apps that do not have custom steps.

 When an Org Admin installs your app across the entire organization, it will not yet be installed to any workspaces in the organization.
 Therefore, once you have completed the OAuth flow, you'll likely want to redirect an installing Admin back to a modal that will allow them to add the app to individual workspaces.
 For example: